Jimmie's Guide to Home Theater Systems

 If you have one subwoofer, you will get more "OOOOMPHA" if you place it in the corner, as discussed above.

 If you have two subwoofers, place them asymetrically in front of the room.
 (For example, have one face the listening position and the other face straight forward).
 Klipsch suggests that placing subwoofers in the corner accentuates the bass.
-Some other articles will tell you not to place them in the corner.

 General speaker wiring: